 For example, you are measuring your schedule progress missing the fact that you are overspending.

 EVM gives an opportunity to look at scope, cost and schedule performance in one unit of measurement – dollars.
 Well, in any currency.

 “In order for the Earned Value Analysis to be accurate, a good solid project plan must be created.”

 To measure across three baselines, you need to have those baselines clearly defined.
 Learn how to do it in these articles:

-- How to Create a Realistic Project Schedule
+- How to Create a Project Schedule (step-by-step guide)

 - How to Make Project Estimates